 If I knew then what I do now about this stretch of coast I’d not just have been fascinated by it I’d have clung on to it for all it was worth.
-That tooth and a trip to Derbyshire with my older brother when I was about seven, involving, Castleton, Mam Tor, caverns and being bought a small paper screw of polished stones started a fascination with picking up stuff; stones, bits of pot, tiles, flints, jagged bits of metal and clay pipes.
-Locations have ranged from allotments to the corners of car parks and fields, gardens, municipal parks and bits of the batllefields of Western Front, I even managed to drag Mica back from Canadian glacial fields when my dad won the Pools in 1977.
+That tooth and a trip to the Derbyshire Peaks with my older brother when I was about seven, visits to Castleton, Mam Tor, Peak Caverns and Treak Cliff, being bought a small paper screw of stones which contained bits of Blue John and Calcite, fragments of Galena started a fascination with picking up stuff – stones, bits of pot, tiles, flints, jagged bits of metal and clay pipes which has lasted a lifetime, I even have 1950s cigarette packets and 70s beer cans from under floors.
+Locations have ranged from allotments to the corners of car parks and fields, gardens, municipal parks and bits of the battlefields of Western Front, beaches in Spain and France, I even managed to drag Mica back from Canadian glacial fields when my dad won the Pools in 1977.

-So these cliffs rising as they do in their soft way dumped by ice in one of four major glacial advances cover an older land, visible at West Runton, Pakefield, and in fact running under most of the Norfolk, Suffolk and Essex Coat.
+So these cliffs rising as they do in their soft way dumped by ice in one of four major glacial advances cover an older land, visible at West Runton, Pakefield, and in fact running under most of the Norfolk, Suffolk and Essex Coast.
 It covers an older Palaeolithic landscape.
-Currently this is seen as one of the oldest human inhabited landscapes Britain if not the oldest and in fact the oldest in Northern Europe; dating occupation here to nearly around 900,000 years ago, with these tools and flakes of flint are wild animal bones, Hippopotamus, elephant, big cats, who knows one day as the soft, sandy downs of Happisburgh wear down maybe there’s a person waiting to be woken from his or her sleep to tell yet more stories and fill in another section of the tale that is a tale of us and how we got here and where we came from.
+Currently this is seen as one of the oldest human inhabited landscapes Britain and in fact the oldest in Northern Europe; dating occupation here to nearly around 900,000 years ago, with these tools and flakes of flint are wild animal bones, Hippopotamus, elephant, big cats.
+And who knows one day as the soft, sandy downs of Happisburgh wear down maybe there’s a person waiting to be woken from his or her sleep to tell yet more stories and fill in another section of the tale that is a tale of us and how we got here and where we came from.

 (*If you are one of the lucky ones, and find something on the beach and desperately want £20 for something with no provenance, stick it on ebay.
 If you have any sense don’t.
 What you have is worth far more in terms of knowledge.
 Once you’ve had a good look at what you’ve found, note where, if you have a camera take photos in situ, if you have a smartphone geolocate your find, then report it.
 You can report finds to Norfolk Museums by sending them in or directly to AHOB, who quite like emailed photos; a good starting point.
 These items are far to important to remain unrecorded, do it.)